w3c/wcag-act/wcag-ruleset-review-process.md

 ### 2. Call for review

-Once a pull request has the necessary approvals, the author of the pull request sends an e-mail to the ACT Rules community group mailing list with the text "[for review]" in the subject.
+Once a pull request has the necessary approvals, the author of the pull request sends an e-mail to the ACT Rules Community Group mailing list with the text "[for review]" in the subject.
 The e-mail must include a link to the pull request, and an indication of the duration and end date of the call for review.

 1. If no changes are requested on the pull request during the review period, the author is free to merge the pull request.
 2. Otherwise, the author must resolve the requested changes.
 A comment is resolved when it has approval from the original commenter, and at least two other reviewers.
 This can happen during or after the call for review.
 Depending on the change, one of the following happens:
     1. If the changes are editorial, the pull request can be merged any time after the review period.
-  2. If the changes are not editorial, repeat step 1, followed by a **one week** call for review.
+    2. If the changes are not editorial, create a new [draft proposal](#1-draft-proposal), followed by a **one week** call for review.

+### 3. Call for implementation

 When a pull request is merged, the rule is published on the WAI website with a clear indicator that the rule, or the update to the rule is a "proposal".
 Additionally, metadata for the rule is published, so that implementors of ACT rules can create an implementation report for the proposed rule.

-### 3. Call for implementation

 When there is at least **one complete implementation** of the rule, the proposal can proceed to the validation phase.
 See [complete implementations](#complete-implementations).